ThirdRealityStudios/GUInness/README.md

 # Features
-- GUI components organized in "layers" with priorities (kind of comparable to HTML).
+- GUI components organized in "layers" with priorities¹
-- all GUI components are very easy-to-use in terms of methods and attributes.
+- all GUI components are very easy-to-use in your code
-- dozens of very detailed error logs and comments, amongst them for better and quicker maintenance (even advices).
+- dozens of very detailed error logs and brief comments
-- simple way to create you own design / look (by just using the classic design ("Classic.java") as a base).
+- simple way to create your own design / look²
-- capable of multi-threading.
+- capable of multi-threading
-- Viewport movement & scaling (especially for creating games or maps).
+- Viewport movement & scaling³

+¹comparable to HTML (to get a very rough impression on how it works) ²by using the "Classic.java" as a base for further implementations ³especially for creating maps, games or browser-related content

 # Component Features